-I never made the actual cream puff dough and custard while working there, as my job was to place the puffs in the oven, fill them when a customer would order, then dust them with the corresponding powder.
-Yet when I used a recipe from Ina Garten to make these cream puffs, it brought back memories of work four years ago.
+These cream puffs are not the recipe we used in store– I never made them myself.
+However, when I used a recipe from Ina Garten to make these cream puffs, it brought back memories of work four years ago.
 It seems so long ago but in reality, it is only time quickly passing by.

 Cream Puffs (Profiteroles)